-Geokaun Mountain and Cliffs is very popular with for walks or scenic drives.
+Geokaun Mountain and Cliffs are very popular with for walks or scenic drives.
 Standing at over 270 metres, it is the highest point in the Ring of Kerry, with two kilometres of lovely walking trails and roadway.
 Ample car park spaces, viewing areas and picnic areas along the way make this a very pleasant day-trip.
-At the mountains summit, there is a cable station and three viewing areas.
-Enjoy the panoramic views of the MacGillicuddy Reeks, Dingle Peninsula and Atlantic Ocean.
+At the summit of the mountain, there is a cable station and three viewing areas.
+Enjoy the panoramic views of the MacGillicuddy Reeks, Dingle Peninsula and the Atlantic Ocean.

 The Skellig Islands, Skellig Michael and Small Skellig are also major attractions for Valentia Island.
 They stand aloof in the Atlantic Ocean 12 km southwest of Valentia Island.

-Skellig Michael, is the larger of the two Skellig Islands. he island served as a filming location for the final scene of Star Wars: The Force Awakens.
+Skellig Michael is the larger of the two Skellig Islands.
+The island served as a filming location for the final scene of Star Wars: The Force Awakens.
 It was also used for the next film in the series, Star Wars: Episode VIII.
 Skellig Michael has been a major international tourist attraction due to the popularity of these films.